 The two have been friends ever since.

 Sanchez Born in Madrid Spain, David has spent the last decade working as an artist both in education and professional practice.
 His work has consistently been an entanglement between experimental music and the visual arts.
 The outcome of which is a series of collaborations and solo exhibitions that are cross-disciplinary and interactive.

 Craig Colorusso (b.
 1970) Musician.
 Composer.
 Improviser.
 Dancer.
 Sculptor.
 After touring the US tirelessly in bands such as China Pig, Olive Grain and Diving Bell, Craig found himself in one too many bars.
 Although loving music especially loud distorted guitar driven music he found himself in a dilemma about the presentation of sound.
-So the such as Tagmusik ( 24 Hour performance in Bethel CT)and Maschine (a composition for instruments and off-set presses) came and the concept was pushed further with CUBEMUSIC and MB 89.
+So the sound installations such as Tagmusik ( 24 Hour performance in Bethel CT)and Maschine (a composition for instruments and off-set presses) came and the concept was pushed further with CUBEMUSIC and MB 89.

 I think it started when I was a kid.
 I had a mild interest in sports.
 I was amazed to find out that innings get added to a baseball game when there is a tie.
 But what was really amazing was that they keep adding them on until there’s a winner.
 The thought of a game lasting a few days was great.
 I thought it would be really cool if the game lasted a year.
 And what if the game lasted several years?
 I had a vision of all these baseball players running around in weathered uniforms and long white beards.
 Now that would be something; to continue a game for the rest of your life.